Virginian EL-C: History

 GE delivered 12 locomotives, numbered 130–141, to the Virginian between October 1956 and January 1957.
 The locomotives performed well in freight service and the Virginian retired the EL-3As as planned.
 The situation changed dramatically in December 1959 when the long-discussed merger between the Virginian and the Norfolk and Western Railway occurred.
 The routes were largely parallel, and the N&W had scrapped its own electrification scheme in 1950.
 The N&W renumbered the EL-Cs 230–241 and kept them running, but change was coming.
 The N&W routed only eastbound traffic over the former Virginian, with all westbound traffic going over the N&W main line.
 The electrification system became surplus to requirements and was shut down on June 30, 1962.

 N&W rebuilt one EL-C, No. 230, as a road slug, but the experiment proved unsuccessful.
 In 1963 the New York, New Haven and Hartford Railroad stepped in.
 The New Haven was cash-strapped but in need of power to replace 1910s-era boxcabs on its electrification between New York and New Haven.
-The N&W sold all 12 locomotives, including the slug as a parts source, for $300,000.
+The N&W sold all 12 locomotives, including the slug as a parts source, for $300,000 (equal to $ today).
 The New Haven designated the locomotives EF-4 and renumbered them 300–310.

 The locomotives gained their fourth owner in 1969 when the New Haven became part of Penn Central.
 With the change in ownership came a new designation, E33 (following the old Pennsylvania Railroad nomenclature), a renumbering to 4600–4610, and a new assignment: protecting freight schedules on the Northeast Corridor and the Philadelphia to Harrisburg Main Line.
 No. 4600 was wrecked and never entered service.
 A fifth and final change in ownership came in 1976 when the bankrupt Penn Central became part of Conrail.
 Retained and repainted by Conrail, all 10 E33s were retired at the end of March 1981 when Conrail shut down its electric freight operations.